If you have recently broken up with your long-distance partner the chances are you’re going through a whole lot of emotions.

 Reflecting on your relationship can help you learn from this experience.

 If you discover that the distance isn’t something you want to deal with, then you know to look for a romantic partner nearby.

-If you find yourself in such predicament, this complete guide on how to make a long distance relationship work will definitely be of great help.
+If you find yourself in such a predicament, this complete guide on how to make a long-distance relationship work will definitely be of great help.

 4. Learn From Your Experience

 Allow this process of self-reflection to happen organically.
-Try to avoid jumping into a next relationship right away.
+Try to avoid jumping into the next relationship right away.
 Although it may be tempting to find someone else to deal with your loneliness.
-However, leaving your emotions and past experience unprocessed makes you vulnerable to repeating the same mistakes and having the same problems.
+However, leaving your emotions and past experiences unprocessed makes you vulnerable to repeating the same mistakes and having the same problems.

 Together, we will identify your needs, get familiar with your behaviours and help you make a plan moving forward.